AaltoSciComp/scicomp-docs/triton/tut/storage.rst

    less that couple of days.
 -  Some programs use local disk as swap-space.
 Only turn on if you know it is reasonable.

+Filesystem performance can be measures by both IOPS (input-output operations per second) and stream I/O speed.  ``/usr/bin/time -v`` can give you some hints here.
+You can see the :doc:`profiling
+<../usage/profiling>` page for more info.

 Avoid many small files!
 Use a few big ones instead. (we have a :doc:`dedicated page <../usage/smallfiles>` on the matter)